-Originally publish in Yasodhara Ashram’s newsletter.
+Originally published in Yasodhara Ashram’s newsletter 2017.

 Pahan opened the weekend by offering satsang and guiding us through a cleansing ceremony using sage, a sacred medicine used to purify heart, mind, body and spirit.
 She spoke of the connection she has with the Ashram and told the story of her vision of a Sundance of Women.
 The days that followed were full of stories, song, ceremony and nature offered by Pahan and Wanbdi Wakita of Bear Paw Tipi.